Borsdata-Sweden/ExcelPlugin/README.md

 We are happy for all feedback on how to improve the API and ExcelPlugin.

+## V8 Global data
+- Get global instruments.
+Stockprices, reports and Kpis.
+- Better handling of many API calls from Excel.

 ## V7 Excel upgrade fix
-Microsoft made a new Excel upgrade that broke the plugin.(Excel version 16.0.13901.20366) This is a fix that needs to be installed if you get this problem.
+- Microsoft made a new Excel upgrade that broke the plugin.(Excel version 16.0.13901.20366)
+- This is a fix that needs to be installed if you get this problem.

 ## V5 Breaking Changes